AntonErtl/vectors/README.md

 The documented words exist and have seen little testing, not sure how far the chaining stuff works.

-Reduction of a vectors to a scalar (e.g., the sum of the vector), generation of a vector (e.g., all elements with the same value), and vector shuffling or other reorderings are not yet even designed.
+Missing: Reduction of a vectors to a scalar (e.g., the sum of the vector), generation of a vector (e.g., all elements with the same value), and vector shuffling or other reorderings (not yet even designed).

 There are currently several projects more urgent on my ToDo list, so don't expect any progress on this project soon.

 ## Running

-Gforth 1.0 (when that exists) or, until then a not-too-old [Gforth snapshot](https://gforth.org/) is needed for running this code, as well as an installed gcc.
+For now this library only works on Gforth 1.0 (when that exists) or, until then a not-too-old [Gforth snapshot](https://gforth.org/) is needed for running this code, as well as an installed gcc.
 You can start up Gforth with this library loaded with

 ```
-gforth compat/macros.4th vectors.4th
+gforth vectors.4th
 ```

 You can test some basic functionality with

 ```
-gforth compat/macros.fs vtest.4th
+gforth vtest.4th
 ```

 You can define configuration parameters:

 ```
-gforth -e '#32 constant simd-size 2 constant unroll-factor' compat/macros.4th vectors.4th
+gforth -e '#32 constant simd-size 2 constant unroll-factor' vectors.4th
 ```

 which are designed to influence performance.
-Unfortunately the SIMD-SIZE parameter does not tell gcc which instruction-set extension (e.g., a SIMD-SIZE of 32 makes sense for AVX) it should use for compiling, so this does not work as well as one might expect.
+On AMD64 a SIMD-size of 32 turns on the use of AVX2 (and the result will only work on CPUs with AVX2 support), and a SIMD-size of 64 turn on the use of AVX-512 (and the result will only work on CPUs with AVX-512 support).

 ## Concepts